 Address – 1 Long Beach Ave, York, ME 03909

 7. East End Beach, Eastern Promenade Park, Portland

 You can download a map here to identify the leash and off-leash areas on this dog-friendly beach in Maine.

-Make sure to follow the leash guidelines, else you might be subject to fines.
+Make sure to follow the leash guidelines, or else you might be subject to fines.
 A violation of the Leash Law is punishable by at least a fine of $75.
-Also, make sure you pick up and properly dispose of the dog’s poop, to avoid a fine of $250 per offense.
+Also, make sure you pick up and properly dispose of the dog’s poop, to avoid a fine of $250 per offence.
 The fines increase for repeat offenders!

 Dogs are allowed off leash, under voice control, in these designated areas: